Sage 100

 Sage 100 Standard operates in a file server environment.
 Sage 100 Advanced is functionally equivalent, but operates in a client–server environment running under Windows 20xx operating systems.

 Sage 100 primarily targets the wholesale distribution industry, and most of the continued development and enhancement to the software line is centered on the wholesale distribution and warehouse management niche.
 However, it has many enhancements making it suitable for other industries as well; at present, there are over 20 separate software modules, including some for light manufacturing and e-commerce.

 Sage 100 uses SAP Business Objects' Crystal Reports for almost all of its built-in and custom reports.
 Some of the remaining 'legacy' modules, such as Work Order Processing or Job Cost still have 'hard coded' non-user editable reports, but users can still create new reports using the included Crystal Reports tool.

 In November 2015 Sage introduced Sage 100c which was primarily a subscription version of Sage 100 with a modernized interface.
 Gradually additional Sage 100c specific integrations were added as a benefit of subscription.

 In 2018, Sage announced that Sage 100c will be renamed as Sage 100cloud to both highlight the benefits of its connected cloud capabilities and stress its integration capabilities with Sage Business Cloud.

+Reception

+A 1990 American Institute of Certified Public Accountants member survey found that 12% had State of the Art installed, in second place for general accounting software behind Peachtree Software (17%) and ahead of ACCPAC (8%); 2% of users would not recommend State of the Art.
+In addition, 6% used State of the Art for client write-up.